 There are more options for the size of the shell and the configuration of steps and seating with fibreglass shells, although once installed there are limited personal touches you can make to have them compliment the surrounds.
 A Plungie allows you to add a water line tile, exterior tile, render, paint or clad the shell to seamlessly suit your landscape and surrounds.

-The non-abrasive surface of a fibreglass pool is softer on your feet and fibreglass is not as rock-hard as concrete if your kids accidentally hit the bottom.
+The non-abrasive surface of a fibreglass pool is softer on your feet however fibreglass is not as rock-hard like concrete if your kids accidentally drop something and hit the bottom.
 The interior finish of a Plungie is ecoFINISH, which gives the texture akin to pumice stone, offering enough texture for grip but softer than a traditional pool pebblecrete.

 Plungie offers a low carbon solution by reducing site work, using fewer materials in the fabricating process and using far less water and energy than large traditional and fibreglass pools.